suvendubrk/IPTClock/README.md

 tkinter

+Image, ImageTk from PIL  (install package python3-pil.imagetk) (it is actually pillow, a PIL fork)

 (for a smaller breakdown if you want to avoid installing the entire modules, please see the imports at the top of IPTClock.py and Classes/iptclock_classes.py)